 The Committee on Directors and Governance annually evaluates the performance of the Board, each of the committees, and each of the members of the Board.
 It also reviews the size of the Board and whether it would be beneficial to add additional members and/or any new skills or expertise, taking into account the overall operating efficiency of the Board and its committees.
-If the Board has a vacancy, or if the Committee determines that it would be beneficial to add an additional member, the Committee will take into account the factors identified above and all other factors which the Committee in its best judgment deems relevant at such time.
+If the Board has a vacancy, or if the Committee determines that it would be beneficial to add an additional member, the Committee will take into account the factors identified above and all other factors, which the Committee in its best judgment deems relevant at such time.
+In this process, the Committee on Directors and Governance will consider potential candidates proposed by other members of the Board, by management or by stockholders.